About Eight of Swords

 Some Symbols Striking Out From the Eight of Swords Tarot Card:

-As one would guess, blindfolds deal with our inability to see things clearly.
-They represent unwillingness to face the truth, inability to accept the facts, or a sign that something is being hidden from us.
-In a reading blindfolds are a sign that we need to be honest with ourselves, do more research, and/or get a different perspective .
-Click here to view more blindfolds featured in the cards.
+Blindfold: As one would guess, blindfolds deal with our inability to see things clearly.
+They represent an unwillingness to face the truth, inability to accept the facts, or a sign that something is being hidden from us.
+In a reading blindfolds are a sign that we need to be honest with ourselves, do more research, and/or get a different perspective.
+Get more about blindfold meaning in Tarot here.

-Another obvious emblem, ropes infer binding, confinement or restriction.
-When we think of ropes, we often think of knots, and being all tied up in them.
-In the case of the Hanged Man however, the rope is a utility - it serves as a necessity in order to pull away from our internal knots.
+Ropes: Another obvious emblem, ropes infer binding, confinement, or restriction.
+When we think of ropes, we often think of knots and is all tied up in them.
+In the case of the Hanged Man however, the rope is a utility – it serves as a necessity in order to pull away from our internal knots.
 When we are tied up, we are forced into a state of non-action and this is precisely the answer to our problems.
 The more we struggle with the ties that bind, often the tighter they become.
-Click to see more roops looping their way through the Tarot cards.

 Some Questions the Eight of Swords Asks of Us: